alaudet/raspi-sump/README.md

 email sms alerts if the water reaches a critical level, indicating a possible sump pump failure.

-# Installing with pip9 (Raspbian Stretch)
+# Installing with pip version 9 or greater

 Pip versions > 7 default to Wheels which omits some folder setup in setup.py.
-If using Raspbian Stretch install as follows;
+If using Raspbian Stretch or later versions install as follows;

     sudo pip3 install --no-binary :all: raspisump